 An acoustic recital of new solo percussion music written for Ferry by composer Marc Mellits

 The centerpiece of the project is Zodiac, a a suite of twelve varied miniatures for solo marimba - each miniature representing the world of a single horoscope sign.
 The latest work on the program is Parkland, composed for Ferry by Marc (a father of two school-aged children himself) in the aftermath of the tragedy at Stoneman Douglas High School in Parkland, Florida.
+Along the way, the audience is brought through kaleidoscopic rhythms in a solo percussion arrangement of Clapping Music by Steve Reich (a major influence on Mellits), the thrilling interplay of melodies in a new solo percussion arrangement of Marc Mellits Black, and a virtuousic tour-de-force Stick for solo snare drum deploying a newly created volume of inventive ways to sound a snare drum with just a stick.

 Composer Marc Mellits is one of the leading American composers of his generation, enjoying hundreds of performances throughout the world every year, making him one of the most performed living composers in the United States.
 From Carnegie Hall and the Kennedy Center, to prestigious music festivals in Europe and the US, Mellits’ music is a constant mainstay on programs throughout the world.
 His unique musical style is an eclectic combination of driving rhythms, soaring lyricism, and colorful orchestrations that all combine to communicate directly with the listener.
 Mellits' music is often described as being visceral, making a deep connection with the audience.